olson-sean-k/plexus-web/src/user-guide/graphs.md

 };
 ```

-Rekeying can also be useful for code that only operates on topological views and
+Rebinding can also be useful for code that only operates on topological views
-does not have access to the associated `MeshGraph`, because it allows arbitrary
+and does not have access to the associated `MeshGraph`, because it allows
-access to the graph's structure.
+arbitrary access to the graph's structure.

 ## Topological Mutations